EitanHemed/aw-mr-ms/README.md

 ---
 ## Repository Structure

-The repository is structured as follows:
-1. [Data Analysis](<Data Analysis>) - contains all the code used for the data analysis and figure generation.
+[Data Analysis](<Data Analysis>) - contains all the code used for the data analysis and figure generation.

 ---